Inbound vs Outbound Marketing Strategies: Which One is Most Effective?

 The Problem with Traditional Marketing

 The biggest issue that is faced with traditional marketing is that the message has to be kept very generalized in order for it to be able to reach wide audiences.
 In other words, message content in the outbound messages cannot be made relevant or specific to the customers’ needs and challenges.
-Some other reasons why choosing the traditional marketing route is not a good idea are:

 - According to statistics, it seems that more than 60% of TV viewers would rather download their favorite shows just so that they can avoid advertisements.
 In recent times, online TV streaming options have incredibly grown which provides you with the option to stream continuously and skip the ads.